-In order to maintain load stability in the upright position, the maximum allowable thickness of loads is 11/2" [3.8 cm] at the maximum weight (see SPECIFICATIONS: Maximum Load Capacity).4 This allowance assumes that the load is centered correctly on the lifter's pad frame (see OPERATION: TO ATTACH THE PADS TO A LOAD: Positioning the Lifter on the Load) and that no other forces, such as wind pressure, are affecting the load.
-Either of these circumstances could reduce the allowable load thickness.
+To maintain load stability in the upright position, the maximum thickness of loads is 11⁄2" [3.8 cm] at the maximum weight (see SPECIFICATIONS: Load Capacity).5 This allowance assumes load is centered correctly on the pad frame and that no other forces, such as wind pressure, are at work on the load.
+These circumstances can reduce the allowable load thickness.
+Conversely, allowable thickness increases as load weight decreases.
+In addition, an operator may be able to manually counteract the tendency of unstable loads to tilt out of the upright position, provided that the operator maintains control of the load at all times (see OPERATION: TO LIFT AND MOVE THE LOAD: About the Tilt Linkage and TO TILT THE LOAD).
+If necessary, contact Wood's Powr-Grip for help in determining the maximum thickness permitted when handling any specific load.